FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Variables_etc/Auto_synced/README.md

 For effects with more than one input, these scale parameters are influenced by:
 - Sequence dimensions (if sequence dimensions are greater than input dimensions).
 Or export dimensions
 - Sequence aspect ratio  or export aspect ratio
-- The Dimensions of the input relevant for the parameter (without Project settings wide / narrow because this works differently at `CanSize = true`).
+- The Dimensions of the input relevant for the parameter (without Project settings wide / narrow because this works differently).
 - Dimensions at other inputs because they can extend the output dimensions.

 ---